 Lunt et al (2010)44 reviewed the policies, drivers and practices of peatland restoration in the UK.
 They did not provide a formal definition of a restored area, but their assessment of evidence on restoration success centred on 1) stability and height of the water table, 2) peat stabilisation and/or carbon sequestration and 3) biodiversity in the sense of the Common Standards Monitoring assessment targets.
 Lindsay et al (2016)45 compare restoration to a medical process, beginning with stabilisation of the residual peat and raising of the water table, via active repair of the vegetation component and support through the 'healing process' towards a new equilibrium state that is supported by the prevailing environmental conditions, and ideally one that can begin a new cycle of net accumulation of peat.
-The IMCG46 produced a schematic classification (Schumann and Joosten, 2008) based on the effects detected within the fauna; vegetation; hydrology, soil hydraulics, peat from and relief and peat deposits (accumulation), however there is no guidance on formal scoring to derive a working (and cross-country compatible) classification.
+The IMCG46 produced a schematic classification (Schumann and Joosten, 2008) based on the effects detected within the fauna; vegetation; hydrology, soil hydraulics, peat form, relief and peat deposits (accumulation), however there is no guidance on formal scoring to derive a working (and cross-country compatible) classification.
 A possible definition of a restored area is that it can carry out all of the expected ecosystem functions of a natural peatland system, and that the fluctuations in these processes are within the same limits through time and space as in a natural system.
-This definition would allow development of targets for individual components of the suite of ecosystem functions, as long as a reference, natural, state can be identified and system functioning, and limits can be assessed.
+For example, functional fluctuations in a natural peatland might include processes that release carbon such as passing herds of large ungulates, occasional natural wildfires, or natural instability at the edges of peat masses.
+This definition would allow development of targets for individual components of the suite of ecosystem functions, as long as a reference, natural, state can be identified and system functioning, reference patterns in processes and limits can be assessed.
 Table 2 lists the generic ecosystem services and functions of natural peatland ecosystems; however, the magnitude of each component function and its spatiotemporal fluctuations vary with the environmental conditions across which peatlands form.
 Thus, knowledge of a local reference system state is required, however in some areas land use conversion has been so extensive as to leave only remnants of potential reference sites.
 It can be questionable whether these remnant reference sites still perform all of their ecosystem services at an optimal level.
+In particular, the extent and character of potential natural woodland on peatlands of different types, is very uncertain, due to the long history & completeness of woodland removal by man.